 The “Tinkerman” is the best example of the strong impact of a manager in today’s football.
 He took his journey across Europe’s most renowned clubs, beginning with Chelsea and comprising giants like Juventus, and AS Roma, and then coming to Leicester City, where he authored arguably one of the most sensational outside-field stories in the glorious history of fools.
 The ability to tinker with formations has remained one of Ranieri’s virtues and vices.
 He tops the list of most sacked football managers in history, he has been sacked 10 times in his managerial career.

 The way he went about playing changed from time to time during his career.
 It was at Chelsea he brought a system of rotation that earned him the sobriquet of special one.
-Puel will continue developing the counter-attacking football that made him Leicester City’s hero having promoted the team which was under serious relegation danger to Premier League champions through a 4-4-2 formation.
+Ranieri will continue developing the counter-attacking football that made him Leicester City’s hero having promoted the team which was under serious relegation danger to Premier League champions through a 4-4-2 formation.
 Whereas everyone has their favorite formation or style of management, the great thing about Ranieri is that he changes tact according to his players and circumstances as to whether he has settled for a high-pressing team or a more cautious team.

 Sacked by Teams | Year | Points Per Game |